 There was a significant market opportunity for the client’s proposed A3 multifunctional printer.
 14% of respondents chose the new proposed printer over all other printer options; over 50% of respondents chose the new proposed printer over other A3 printers.

 There was limited cannibalization.
-Without the client’s new A3 printer, the majority of the market share shifted to competitors’ A3 printers.
+Without the client’s new printer, the majority of the market share shifted to competitors’ printers.
 Increasing the price on the new printer only had a 1% market share impact.
 Customers who didn’t own an A3 printer were most likely to buy a low-end A3.
 Finally, adding some features to the new printer increased its market share.

 38% of companies with fewer than 50 employees and 62% of companies with more than 100 employees already owned A3 printers.
-Given the choice of a variety of A3 or A4 low-end multifunctional printers, 14% of respondents selected our client’s new low-end A3 printer.
+Given the choice of a variety of A3 or A4 low-end multifunctional printers, 14% of respondents selected our client’s new low-end printer.
 Given the choice of four generic A3 multifunctional color printers, including our client’s new printer and their existing printer, 39% of respondents selected the new printer, while 19% selected the existing printer.
 The existing printer’s class share increased with increased company size.
-If the new product was priced the same as the existing product, the share loss would go to the client’s competitors’ products, not to their existing product.
+If the new product was priced the same as the existing product, then the share loss would go to the client’s competitors’ products, not to the client’s existing product.